ncoghlan/misc/notes/python3/questions_and_answers.rst

 developers of the Twisted networking library.

-The adoption of ``asyncio`` as *the* standard framework for asynchronous IO and the subsequence incorporation of first class syntactic support for coroutines have also helped the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support), providing a clear incentive for migration to Python 3.4+ that didn't exist with earlier Python 3 versions.
+The adoption of ``asyncio`` as *the* standard framework for asynchronous IO and the subsequent incorporation of first class syntactic support for coroutines have also helped the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support), providing a clear incentive for migration to Python 3.3+ that didn't exist with earlier Python 3 versions.